 Try this technique to prepare food as it is considered healthier than boiling.

 People are always confused between a stir-fry and sauté.
 The only difference between the two is that stir-fry requires higher heat to cook faster and doesn't make use of butter.
 Also, the ingredients are chopped fine and thin for stir-fry.

-Grilling is another technique which uses a grill or a metal grate over burning coals, charcoal fire, gas flame, or firewood.
+Grilling is another technique that uses a grill or a metal grate over burning coals, charcoal fire, gas flame, or firewood.
 The dry heat sears the food and enters it through radiation.
-It brings a smokey, charred taste to the dish with a flavorsome, brown crust.
+It brings a smokey, charred taste to the dish with a flavoursome, brown crust.